knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 Then the Configuration reconciler creates a `Revision` resource and the reconciler for the latter will create a Pod Autoscaler(PA) resource along with the K8s deployment for the service.
 The Route reconciler will create the `Ingress` resource that will be picked up by the Knative net-* components responsible for managing traffic locally in the cluster and externally to the cluster.

-Now, the creation of the PA triggers the KPA reconciler which goes through certain steps in order to setup an autoscaling configuration for the revision:
+Now, the creation of the PA triggers the KPA reconciler, which goes through certain steps in order to set up an autoscaling configuration for the revision:

 - creates an internal Decider resource that holds the initial desired scale in `decider.Status.DesiredScale`and sets up a pod scaler via the multi-scaler component.
 The pod scaler calculates a new Scale result every two seconds and makes a decision based on the condition `decider.Status.DesiredScale != scaledResult.DesiredPodCount` whether to trigger a new reconciliation for the KPA reconciler.
 Goal is the KPA to get the latest scale result.

-- creates a Metric resource that triggers the metrics collector controller to setup a scraper for the revision pods.
+- creates a Metric resource that triggers the metrics collector controller to set up a scraper for the revision pods.

 - calls a scale method that decides the number of wanted pods and also updates the K8s raw deployment that corresponds to the revision.

 - creates/updates a ServerlessService (SKS) that holds info about the operation mode (proxy or serve) and stores the number of activators that should be used in proxy mode.
   The number of activators specified in the SKS depends on the capacity that needs to be covered.

-- updates the PA and reports the active and wanted pods in its status
+- updates the PA and reports the active and wanted pods in the PA's status

 !!! note

     The SKS create/update event above triggers a reconciliation for the SKS from its specific controller that creates the required public and private K8s services so traffic can be routed to the raw K8s deployment.
-    Also in proxy mode that SKS controller will pick up the number of activators and configure an equal number of endpoints for the revision's [public service](https://github.com/knative/serving/blob/main/docs/scaling/SYSTEM.md#data-flow-examples).
+    Also, in the proxy mode the SKS controller will pick up the number of activators and configure an equal number of endpoints for the revision's [public service](https://github.com/knative/serving/blob/main/docs/scaling/SYSTEM.md#data-flow-examples).
-    This in combination with the networking setup done by the net-* components (driven by the Ingress resource) is roughly the end-to-end networking setup that needs to happen for a ksvc to be ready to serve traffic.
+    In combination with the networking setup done by the net-* components (driven by the Ingress resource), this is roughly the end-to-end networking setup that needs to happen for a ksvc to be ready to serve traffic.

 ## Capacity and Operation Modes in Practice

-As described earlier Activator will be removed if enough capacity is available.
-Let's see how this capacity is calculated but before that let's introduce two concepts: the `panic` and `stable` windows.
+As described earlier, the activator will be removed from the path, assuming enough capacity is available.
+Let's see how this capacity is calculated, but before that, let's introduce two concepts: the `panic` and `stable` windows.
-The `panic` window is the time duration where we don't have enough capacity to serve the traffic.
+The `panic` window is the time duration that denotes a lack of capacity to serve the traffic.
 It happens usually with a sudden burst of traffic.
 The condition that describes when to enter the panic mode and start the panic window is:

 ```